Victor-Grinan-Dev/countries_app1/README.md

 ## About:

-Countries App is an Appication for React Advance course of HBC.
+Countries App is an Application for React Advance course of HBC.
+Is meant to be a compilation of skillis learned during the React22K course.

 ## Technologies: